 Below are resources that I either mentioned in the Planboard lesson planning app or that I use:

 - Planboard: The Chalk team has several other resources that you may find useful as well.
 The iTunes app is regularly updated & it is available on the Google Store as well.

 - Leila Viss has so many great resources on her site (88 Piano Keys) & creative ways to effectively use technology in the studio.

 - Joy Morin has generously let teachers use png files of musical symbols that she has created.
 These are the images I use when creating rhythms for my students.

 Office Mix: The program I used for the screen recording you saw above.
 It does require Office 365 if you are wanting to use it.(Program retired.
 Using screen recording directly on iPad now.)

 Your go-to planning tools

-If you are interested in more of the reasons I love using Planboard, read “Lesson Plans Wherever You Are“.
+Click below if you are interested in more of the reasons I love using Planboard.
 (I am not affiliated with the Chalk.com team, but do really love their products.)

 Do you have questions about Planboard?
-Or, perhaps you have another tool that you use that allows you to plan with ease?
+Or, do you have another tool that you use that allows you to plan with ease?